Bitumen Roof Shingles

 This video shows covers the process in more detail.

 Uses Of Roof Shingles

-In the UK we are less familiar with them but roof shingles are becoming increasingly popular, especially for DIY applications such as garden sheds, summerhouses, log cabins and garages.
+We are less familiar with using roof shingles in the UK them but they are becoming increasingly popular, especially for DIY applications such as garden sheds, summerhouses, log cabins and garages.

 Requirements For Using Roof Shingles

 Although IKO roof shingles can be used on a wide array of buildings there are some criteria that needs to be met to ensure they are suitable for use: